 BACK-UP REMEDY: If the primary repair remedy fails to successfully cure any defect after a reasonable number of repair attempts, your sole and exclusive remedy shall be to have Jayco pay an independent service shop of your choice to perform repairs to the defect OR have Jayco pay diminished value damages if the defect is incurable.
-You must exhaust both the repair remedy and the back-up remedy AND these remedies must fail to fulfill their essential purpose before you can seek any other remedies.
+You agree to provide notice to Jayco of the independent service shop you select to perform the repairs to the defect within 14 days of requesting performance of the repairs.
+You also agree to exercise good faith in seeking to exhaust the back-up remedy.
+If the independent service shop you ask to perform the back-up remedy is unwilling to perform the repairs, you agree to have the Jayco service center in Indiana perform the backup remedy.
+You must exhaust both the repair remedy and the back-up remedy AND these remedies must fail to fulfill their essential purpose before you can seek any other remedies.If diminished value damages are sought by you, both you and Jayco (or the person providing the diminished value opinion) MUST, with specificity, disclose to the judge or jury how the diminished value figure was arrived at so the accuracy can be verified through replication.
+If the diminished value figure cannot be verified through replication, you and Jayco agree that any such diminished value opinion will not be used to determine the remedy for breach of warranty.